lmc-eu/spirit-design-system/packages/web/src/scss/components/Modal/README.md

 | `data-spirit-target`                  | `string` | —       | ✔        | Target selector                                       |
 | `data-spirit-toggle`                  | `string` | `modal` | ✕        | Iterable selector                                     |

+## Feature Flag: Uniform Appearance on All Breakpoints

+The uniform appearance of modal dialog on all breakpoints is disabled by default.
+To enable it, either set the `$modal-enable-uniform-dialog` feature flag to `true` or use the `spirit-modal-enable-uniform-dialog` CSS class on any parent of the modal.

+For more info, see main [README][readme-feature-flags].

+### ⚠️ DEPRECATION NOTICE

+The uniform dialog appearance will replace current behavior in the next major release.
+Current mobile appearance will remain accessible via the `.ModalDialog--dockOnMobile` modifier class.

+[What are deprecations?][readme-deprecations]

 ## JavaScript Plugin

 For full functionality you need to provide JavaScript which will handle the toggling of the Modal dialog component.